MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-bra-sped-ecd.md

 4. Select the file location where the SPED ECD text file will be generated.

 5. The Booking type is assigned automatically depending on the type of fiscal organization.
-See [(BRA) Set up a fiscal organization](bra-set-up-a-fiscal-organization.md) for more information.

       - G – This booking is used to detail all of the ledger journal transactions.